waku-org/specs/standards/application/privatev1.md

 # Background

-Pairwise encrypted messaging channels represent the foundational building block of modern secure communication systems.
+Pairwise encrypted messaging channels represent a foundational building block of modern secure communication systems.
 While end-to-end encrypted group chats capture user attention, the underlying infrastructure that makes these systems possible relies (at least somewhat) on secure one-to-one communication primitives.
 Just as higher-level network protocols are built upon reliable transport primitives like TCP, sophisticated communication systems depend on robust pairwise channels to function correctly and securely.

 These channels serve purposes beyond simple content delivery.
 They transmit not only user-visible messages but also critical metadata, coordination signals, and state synchronization information between clients.
 This signaling capability makes pairwise channels essential infrastructure for distributed systems: key material distribution, membership updates, administrative actions, and protocol coordination all flow through these channels.
-While more sophisticated group communication strategies can achieve better efficiency at scale—particularly for broadcast-style communication patterns with many participants—they struggle to match the privacy and security properties that pairwise channels provide inherently.
+While more sophisticated group communication strategies can achieve better efficiency at scale—particularly for broadcast-style communication patterns — they struggle to match the privacy and security properties that pairwise channels provide inherently.
 The fundamental asymmetry of two-party communication enables stronger guarantees: minimal metadata exposure, simpler key management, clearer authentication boundaries, and more straightforward security analysis.

 However, being encrypted is merely the starting point, not the complete solution.
 Production-quality one-to-one channels must function reliably in the messy reality of modern networks.
 Real-world deployment demands resilience to unreliable networks where messages may be lost, delayed, duplicated, or arrive out of order.
 Channels must efficiently handle arbitrarily large payloads—from short text messages to multi-megabyte file transfers—while respecting the maximum transmission unit constraints imposed by various transport layers.
-Perhaps most critically, the protocol must remain fully operational even when one or more participants are offline or intermittently connected, a common scenario in mobile environments where users move between network conditions, battery limitations force background restrictions, or time zone differences mean participants are rarely simultaneously active.
-These practical requirements shape the protocol design as significantly as cryptographic considerations, demanding careful attention to segmentation strategies, reliability mechanisms, state management, and resource constraints alongside the core security properties.
+Perhaps most critically, the protocol must remain fully operational even when one or more participants are offline or intermittently connected.

 # Private V1

 PrivateV1 is a conversation type specification that establishes a full-duplex secure communication channel between two participants.
 It combines the Double Ratchet algorithm for encryption with Scalable Data Sync (SDS) for reliable delivery and an efficient segmentation strategy to handle transport constraints.

+PRIVATE1 provides the following properties:

 - **Payload Confidentiality**: Only the two participants can read the contents of any message sent.
 Observers, transport providers, and other third parties cannot decrypt message contents.
 - **Content Integrity**: Recipients can detect if message contents were modified by a third party.
 Any tampering with encrypted payloads will cause decryption to fail, preventing corrupted messages from being accepted as authentic.